JohnnyGOX17/john-gentile-website/README.md

 A useful strategy to find references, or possible duplicates, is to run `$ ag --markdown <search term>` from the repo toplevel.

+## TODO:

+* [ ] Use [nbconvert](https://nbconvert.readthedocs.io/en/latest/customizing.html) to export Jupyter notebooks to HTML and use the consistent CSS/styling of other Markdown webpages, rather than Jupyter Jeykyll plugin.

 ## References

 * [Jekyll Docs](https://jekyllrb.com/docs/)